 In Galesville Reservoir, all landlocked salmon are considered trout and are part of the five-per-day trout limit, with only one trout over 20-inches long allowed for harvest.

-Fishing for bass and other panfish should be decent.
+Fishing for bass and other panfish has been good.
 Good areas are near dead snags and the boat ramp.
 Try a slow retrieve with a diving crank bait.

-Call 541-837-3302 for information on camping and boat launching conditions as the reservoir is well below normal, but is finally filling again.
+Call 541-837-3302 for information on camping and boat launching conditions as the reservoir had been well below normal, but is finally filling again.